prebiotic, probiotic, and postbiotic food sources

 • Onions

 This isn’t an exhaustive list, but you get the idea.
-Which of these foods are you already eating on a regular basis, and which can you try to add?
-For even more benefit, try to rotate the foods you eat to get a variety of colors and textures, which will not only keep your meals interesting, but also contain different nutrients, like polyphenols and antioxidants.
+Which of these foods are you already eating regularly, and which can you try to add?
+For even more benefit, try to rotate the foods you eat to get a variety of colors and textures, which will not only keep your meals interesting but also contain different nutrients, like polyphenols and antioxidants.

 Health Benefits of Prebiotics